AxeWP/wp-graphql-facetwp/README.md

 ## Development and Support

 WPGraphQL for FacetWP was initially created by [Hamish Blake](https://www.hsimah.com/).
-Maintainance and development are now provided by [AxePress Development](https://axepress.dev/).
+Maintenance and development are now provided by [AxePress Development](https://axepress.dev/).
 On 15 February 2025, the repository was transferred from https://github.com/hsimah-services to https://github.com/AxeWP/wp-graphql-facetwp.

 Community contributions are _welcome_ and **encouraged**.